Jonathan-ops-del/Taco-Recipes/README.md

 # Taco-Recipes
-Taco-Recipes using EJS & NodeJs
+Taco-Recipes using EJS & Node.js

-This is a simple Web Application using EJS & Nodejs for a Taco Recipe Application.
+This is a simple Web Application using EJS & Node.js for a Taco Recipe Application.
 You will be able to view 3 different taco types/ingredients when you click on the respective images which are "chicken", "beef", & "fish.

 Run this project using npm.